-Ned trained as an actor at The American Conservatory Theater’s summer conservatory and through the actors training program at the University of Washington.
+Ned Farley trained as an actor at The American Conservatory Theater’s summer conservatory and through the actors training program at the University of Washington.
 In addition, he received training in both acting and directing at the Central School of Speech and Drama at the University of London.
-Ned’s acting and directing career spans professional, regional and community theatre.
-OutCast is his second venture in starting a theater company; his first as a student at the University of Washington with a musical theater company and now this wonderful experience with co-conspirator K. Sandy O’Brien focusing on mostly edgier, contemporary and socially conscious theater.
+Ned’s acting and directing career spans professional, regional and community theater.
+OutCast is his second venture in starting a theater company; his first was as a student at the University of Washington with a musical theater company.

 Carolyn Browne Tamler established Carolyn Browne Associates, a Seattle marketing research and public involvement firm, in 1977.
 She has extensive experience in community involvement programs, marketing research and marketing, facilitation, promotion and community education projects for a broad range of public agencies and private clients.
 Tamler writes “The Business Spotlight” on whidbeylocal.com.

 Susan Edwards retired from a 12-year career as director of three preschools in Ann Arbor, Michigan followed by a 20-year career as a community college teacher of computer science in the Portland area.
 She moved to Whidbey to be closer to family.
 Susan was born in Cheyenne, Wyoming, attended University of Colorado, and graduated with a BS in Education from University of Michigan.
 Edwards has served on a number of boards in the areas of education and social action.
 Currently she serves on the Board of South Whidbey at Home in addition to that of Outcast Productions.